maxim-saplin/ambilytics/README.md

 Enable Google Analytics for **all** Flutter platforms: Android, iOS, macOS, Web, Windows, and Linux.

-Currently official Flutter plugin for Firebase Analytics (which uses Google Analytics behind the scenes) works with 4 platforms (Android, iOS, macOS, and Web).
+The official Flutter plugin for Firebase Analytics (which uses Google Analytics behind the scenes) works with 4 platforms (Android, iOS, macOS, and Web).
 For Windows and Linux, there's no out-of-the-box support.

 *Ambilytics* Flutter plugin solves this issue by enabling Google Analytics 4 (GA4) Measurement Protocol for unsupported platforms (Windows and Linux) and creating a unified interface that abstracts away interaction with 2 different analytics backends:
 - Google/Firebase Analytics